 Most opioid or painkilling drug prescriptions are non-refillable and, when used properly under a medical doctor’s supervision, are safe and effective.

-Although painkillers have different potencies and are taken in different ways, when they are used they all pose a risk for addiction and other serious effects.
+Although painkillers have different potencies and are taken in different ways, when they are used incorrectly they all pose a risk for addiction and other serious effects.

-Examples of Opioid Painkillers
+Examples of prescription opioids

 Some of the most well known painkillers are listed below with the names you might find on a prescription label.